msazurestackworkloads/azurestack-gallery/diagnosis/README.md

 ## Optional Parameters

  -n, --user-namespace        - Collect logs from containers in the specified namespaces (kube-system logs are always collected)
---api-model                 - User can upload the apimodel.json file to Storage account --upload-logs               - Persists retrieved logs in an Azure Stack storage account.
-Logs can be found in "KubernetesLogs" resource group.
  --disable-host-key-checking - Sets SSH's StrictHostKeyChecking option to "no" while the script executes.
 Only use in a safe environment.
+--upload-logs                - Persists retrieved logs in an Azure Stack storage account.
+Logs can be found in "KubernetesLogs" resource group.
+--api-model                  - Persists apimodel.json file in an Azure Stack Storage account.
+                               Note: All sensitive infomration(like secrets and certificates)should be removed.
+Upload apimodel.json file to storage account happens when --upload-logs parameter is also provided.